g-leech/argmin-gravitas/_posts/2019-06-26-private-and-social-costs-of-education.markdown

 #### Virtue

+_this section is incomplete_

-This is in the same region as the old "reading novels makes you empathetic" research programme.
+This is in the same vein as the old "reading novels makes you empathetic" research programme.

 I have no idea if this is generally true - I was a critical voluntarist before university, the most empathetic people I know did not go to university, and most of my Arts peers emerged with none of these things - but I can tell you I had a very good time.
 And this, the self-justifying private fulfilment, gives me reason to worry about society's end of the bargain.
 It'd be very convenient if what (bookish and middle-class) people found most personally fulfilling was also the best thing for all.

 #### Politics

+_this section is incomplete_

 Does it make people engage more with actual politics?
 (Not just social media talk: volunteering, running.)